abhinavdv/data-512-homework_1/ReadME.md

 ## Issues faced/Special considerations

 1. The API calls take quite sometime to run (around 30 minutes on a mac m1 with 8gb RAM).
 So patiently wait for it to be completed.
 2. The original data acquisition code from Dr. McDonald failed to encode '/' in article titles (e.g., 'Sulfadoxine/pyrimethamine').
-The original line of code:

-urllib.parse.quote(request*template['article'].replace(' ','*'))

-was needed to be updated to:

-urllib.parse.quote(request*template['article'].replace(' ','*'), safe='')

-Note: The safe='' parameter ensures all characters, including '/', are encoded properly.
+I needed to add a safe parameter to the urllib.parse.quote method.The safe='' parameter ensures all characters, including '/', are encoded properly.

 3. API documentation changes many times with updates.
 In case of any issues, check the [Pageviews API](https://doc.wikimedia.org/generated-data-platform/aqs/analytics-api/reference/page-views.html) documentation for more details.